What are steroid injections?

 The following are some of the benefits of using steroid injections in podiatry;

 - Helps to improve range of motion at the joint.

 - Allows you to return to normal activity.

 - Steroid injections have fewer side effects than oral steroids.

 - Injections work faster and more directly than creams or NSAIDS such as ibuprofen.

 How can our team help if you need an injection?

-During an initial consultation with our experienced podiatry team, we will fully assess your feet and take a full history of your symptoms.
-Your podiatrist will discuss a specific treatment plan for your condition and organise a unique management plan to reduce your symptoms and improve your condition.
+During your initial consultation, we will fully assess your feet and take a full history of your symptoms.
+Your Podiatrist will discuss a specific treatment plan for your condition and formulate a unique management plan to reduce your symptoms, and improve your condition.

-If you are medically suitable, our extended scope podiatry practitioners will be able to complete the injection procedure after discussing the intended benefits, risks and outcomes.
+If you are assessed as medically suitable, our extended scope Podiatry practitioners will be able to complete the injection procedure after discussing the intended benefits, risks and outcomes.
 Further information can be found on the PDF pamphlet within this webpage.

 A gait analysis and biomechanical examination may be booked following your initial consultation.
 This is important to identify the cause of the mechanical stress on the affected foot structure which may be caused by the way you are walking or running.
 At our gait labs in Earlsfield and Maidenhead our specialist infra-red pressure mats may be used to provide data to look at increased forces through your feet to help diagnose the cause of the pain experienced.
 Orthotics may also be utilised as they are a useful modality to help off load the injured structures in the foot following an injection.